-The city of Aurangabad, in the state of Maharashtra takes great pride of having Khuldabad under its municipal limits.
-Located at 20.05oN 75.280E at 2,732 feet above mean sea level with pleasant and temperate climate it was initially it was known as “Rauzaa” or garden of paradise.
-In the 14th century it was the home for many Sufi saints thereby earning the sobriquet “Valley of Saints” or “Abode of Eternity”.
+The city of Aurangabad, in the state of Maharashtra, takes great pride in having Khuldabad under its municipal limits.
+Located at 20.05oN 75.280E at 2,732 feet above mean sea level with a pleasant and temperate climate it was initially it was known as “Rauzaa” or garden of paradise.
+In the 14th century, it was the home of many Sufi saints thereby earning the sobriquet “Valley of Saints” or “Abode of Eternity”.

 Aurangabad enjoys the tag of one of the popular Indian tourist destinations having over half a dozen famous tourist attractions bearing historical and religious importance.
-There are famous dargahs, temples, caves and forts in a single plain.
+There are famous dargahs, temples, caves, and forts on a single plain.

-In addition, there are the famous UNESCO accreditation caves of Ellora the largest monolithic rock-cut monastery-temple in the world, presenting monuments and artwork of Buddhism, Jainism and Hinduism.
-UNESCO describes Ajanta caves as masterpieces paintings and sculptures of the Buddhist religious art.
-Both these are on the must see itinerary list.
+In addition, there are the famous UNESCO accreditation caves of Ellora the largest monolithic rock-cut monastery temple in the world, presenting monuments and artwork of Buddhism, Jainism, and Hinduism.
+UNESCO describes Ajanta caves as masterpieces paintings and sculptures of Buddhist religious art.
+Both these are on the must-see itinerary list.